EJ Manuel: 2013 season

-Manuel was selected by the Buffalo Bills in the first round with the 16th overall pick in the 2013 NFL draft.
+Manuel was selected by the Buffalo Bills in the first round (16th overall) of the 2013 NFL draft.
 He was the only quarterback taken in the first round of the draft, of which was seen as especially thin at quarterback; the Bills, who originally drafted eighth and had a great need for a quarterback, even traded down to obtain more picks.